rmGuarachi/ThreadRaceUsingJoins/README.md

 5. Rest
 6. River

-At the end of the race, the judge will display the racers' total time to finish race.
+At the end of the race, the judge will display the total time it took for the racer to finish the race.